shabin5785/docker-learnings/Readme_2.md

 - use docker image command to build an image from docker file. docker image build -t <name&gt .

 -t is used to tag image wiht name.
 If pbulish to docker hub we need unique image names.
 Else for local we can use any name.
-Lsat is the directory to build from. ( the above command is current directory).
+Lsat is the directory to build from. ( the above command is current directory). if our file is not named Dockerfile, need to use -f optin as well to specify the file name .

 - WHile building each layer is given an unique hash.
 SO next time we build it and line has not changed, then the cached one is used.

+- once built images go to local dokcer image repo. image is not put in the local directory that we built from.

+- as image has layers and while building docker uses cached layers,we should use layers that change as last as possible.
+Docker needs to build all layers since the changed one.
+So its better to keep the layers that change as last as possible.
+Like copying code to run in a server, we should put the copy code as last.
+Else every time we change the code, the entire layers needs to be rebuilt.